kadenflick/FlickTools/docs/README.md

     └── production_toolbox/
         └── ProductionTools.pyt

-and add the `ProductionTools` tool file to your project
+and add the `ProductionTools` toolbox file to your project

 ### Advanced Start
 To start writing your own tools, you can copy one of the example tools or start a fresh file in one of the tool modules.
 The only requirement for a tool file is that the filename matches the tool class name.